jmcurran/shinyTim/README.md

 value, the bias dominates and the frequentist estimate does better.
 As
 $n$ grows, the data swamp the prior and the two estimates converge.

+Note that this is a *pre-data* comparison: before any data are observed, we are comparing two estimation procedures, so averaging over the sampling distribution of $x$ is legitimate even from a Bayesian point of view.
+The argument follows Bolstad and Curran (2017, Section 9.3,
+p.
+174).

+The details matter for the situations this app was built for.
+With a uniform prior, Beta(1, 1), the posterior mean is pulled towards 1/2, and the frequentist estimate actually has the lower MSE when $p$ is close to 0 or 1.
+The two MSEs cross at about $p = 0.14$ (and $0.86$) when
+$n = 10$, and as $n$ grows the crossover approaches
+$(1 - 1/\sqrt{2})/2 \approx 0.146$, the smaller root of
+$(1-2p)^2 = 4p(1-p)$.
+So the uniform-prior posterior mean has the lower MSE over roughly the middle 71% of the range, whatever the sample size, and the higher MSE in the tails.
+For tiny probabilities, the advantage of the posterior mean comes from using an informative prior that is roughly centred on the plausible values of $p$.
+This is why the app lets you specify the prior through its mean and 0.95 quantile, rather than defaulting to a uniform prior.

 ## What Does This App Do?

 It lets users explore different Beta priors, and see the effect they